-The Company recorded a net loss and comprehensive loss of \$109,773 and a net loss and comprehensive loss of \$115,031 for the 6 month periods ended April 30, 2016 and 2015 respectively.
-For the six months period ended April 30, 2016, there is an increase in general and administrative expenses of \$30,624 due to management's effort to promote the Company in order to attract potential investors for the private placement.
-For the period ended April 30, 2015, the Company did not complete a private placement and did not incur the increase in promotional fees.
-However, during the 6 months ended April 30, 2015, the Company had management fee expense of \$325,000 which was offset by BCMETC credit of \$545,880 received from the provincial government on exploration expense incurred on the Star property.
-For the 6 months ended April 30, 2016, the Company did not accrue or paid management salaries and had not received the BCMETC yet at the end of the quarter.
-Share-based payment expenses were also lower for the 6 months ended April 30, 2016 as the majority of outstanding stock options have vested in previous periods.
+The Company recorded a net loss and comprehensive loss of \$934,619 and a net loss and comprehensive loss of \$65,582 for the 9 month periods ended July 31, 2016 and 2015 respectively.
+The increase in net loss is due to the Company's exploration activities on the Ashley Project which began at the end of May 2016.
+The Company incurred \$625,458 in exploration expenses which include airborne survey and geological and field expenses on the Ashley Project.
+There were minimal activities at the Star property due to the Company's focus on the Ashley Project.
+The Company received \$34,020 of BCMETC during the 3 months ended July 31, 2016 for the Star Property.
+During the 9 months ended July 31, 2016, the Company incurred general and administrative expenses of \$252,654 due to management's effort to promote the Company in order to attract potential investors for the private placements and general administrative expenses including expenses for the Company's Annual General Meeting, staff salaries and rental costs.
+For the period ended July 31, 2015, the Company did not complete a private placement and did not incur the increase in promotional fees.
+During the 9 months ended July 31, 2015, the Company had management fee expense of \$325,000 and for the 9 months ended July 31, 2016, the Company accrued management salaries of \$70,833.
+Share-based payment expenses were also lower for the 9 months ended July 31, 2016 compared to the 9 months ended July 21, 2015 as the majority of outstanding stock options have vested in previous periods.
+The Company granted 721,104 stock options on May 31, 2016 and the fair value of the option expense to July 31, 2016 have been accrued and included in the share-based payment expense.